-ENG 215 AMERICAN LITERATURE I: CULTURE, RHETORIC, AND BEAUTY IN EARLY AMERICA
+ENG 215 AMERICAN LITERATURE I: BEGINNINGS - 1820

-This course examines the work of major literary figures from 1493 to 1800 in the genres of poetry and prose.
-Such writers as Columbus, De Vaca, Bradstreet, Edwards, Franklin, Jefferson, and Paine will be read to cultivate intellect and imagination.
+This course examines the work of major literary figures from the beginnings to 1820 in the genres of poetry and prose.
+Such writers as Columbus, De Vaca, Bradstreet, Edwards, Franklin, Jefferson, Occom, Wheatley, Pontiac, and Equiano will be read to cultivate intellect and imagination.